 - Gain insight during the development of a new website or social media tool

-How can the Education and Training team help with focus groups?
+How can the Education & Training team help with focus groups?

-Our staff is formally trained in focus group facilitation.
-As trained moderators, we are skilled in developing insightful questions, moderating focus groups, analyzing results, and compiling a detailed and insightful report.
+We are trained in focus group facilitation.
+We are skilled in developing insightful questions, moderating focus groups, analyzing results, and compiling a detailed and insightful report.

 Our services are available to all MaineHealth organizations.

 What you can expect: